National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **LL**:
   But I've got good news.
   All the N3C contributors comprehensively capture all conditions diagnosed _during_ the visit.
-  Furthermore the diagnosis codes are standardized really well across sites.
+  Furthermore the diagnosis codes are standardized well across sites.
   That's because most providers enter ICD codes into the EHR, which eventually can be cleanly mapped to OMOP's standard concepts.^[Authoring and using concept sets are described in @sec-understanding.
   Mapping an ICD to SNOMED diagnosis code is an example of mapping a "non-standard" to a "standard" concept, discussed in @sec-understanding.]